lewis-weinberger/yat-rs/README.md

 The user interface shows 4 panels: parent task, tasks, sub-tasks and selection.
 The tasks panel is the main panel, which allows you to navigate between tasks.

 ![Screenshot](screenshot.png)

+Moving the selection can be done with the UP and DOWN keys or alternatively with the vi(m) keys:

+      k
+      |
+    h─.─l
+      |
+      j

 The layout of the task on the panel is as follows: